By Gina Tabone

 Medical call centers have taken on the significant task of not only caring for the acute needs of primary care patients but also the chronic needs of vulnerable, high-risk patients as well.
 Successful coordinating and transitioning care is central to every health system’s strategy.
 Nurses are the clinicians assigned to figure out how to morph from case management to transitional care coordinators.

 Training nurses in the fundamentals of remote patient care is imperative and is based on the standards of care used by telephone triage nurses.
 The practice of triaging acute symptoms will serve as the starting point for nurses involved in coordinating care.
-We must proclaim the unlimited value of a medical call center to the healthcare industry.
-Click To Tweet

 We must continue to proclaim the unlimited value of a medical call center to the healthcare industry.
 In many healthcare organizations, more than 10 percent of employees spend the majority of their day doing their job on the telephone.
 The benefits of centralizing and consolidating the work they do are undeniable.